Telethon Network of Genetic Biobanks - The Charter

 acceptance of Biobank rules that are:

-- samples supplied cannot be used for commercial purposes;
+- samples supplied cannot be used for commercial purposes (e.g., biospecimen re-sale);

 - samples provided must be used only for the research project declared by the Principal Investigator (PI);

-- if results obtained with Biobank specimens are included in a scientific report, the investigators are expected to acknowledge the Biobank for having provided the biospecimens, and to send a paper reprint to the Biobank;
+- if results obtained with Biobank specimens are included in a scientific report, PIs are expected to acknowledge the Biobank, and the TNGB, for having provided the biospecimens, and to send a paper reprint to the Biobank;

 - feeding back the analytic results from each single sample to the Biobank Director, in order to support further research;

 It is envisaged that particular requests or controversies will require a devoted approval procedure by a third-party committee, hereafter referred to as the Approval/Appeal Panel (AP).
-The panel will be composed by one of the members of the Advisory Board, one of the members of the Telethon Biobank Committee, and by a third external member selected among the International Scientific Community.
-The composition of the AP will be concerted with Telethon according to the peer-review-based procedures.
+The panel will be composed by one of the members of the Advisory Board, one representative of Fondazione Telethon, and by a third external member selected among the international Scientific Community through the peer-review-based procedures.

 The Biobank Directors do not have any advantage/special treatment in the access to samples for research purposes and their requests have to fulfil all the rules reported above.
 The Biobank Directors and their research group must request the samples using the same online form as other researchers.
 In this way their requests will be accessible to all partners and to the Telethon program officer through the IT management system.